PURELY FOR YOUR INTEREST, THE FOLLOWING WERE TRAVEL AUTHORS ATTENDING OUR PREVIOUS EVENT IN ENGLAND CALLED THE "ADVENTURE OVERLAND SHOW".

-Found both inside and outside the main grandstand, here the authors display their adventure bikes indoors, or vehicles outdoors immediately in front of the building ...
+Found both inside and outside the main grandstand, here authors display their adventure bikes indoors, or vehicles outdoors immediately in front of the building ...

 PLUS